vmpires/FlaskAPI/README.md

 # FlaskAPI

-Flask API for learning purposes.
+### Flask API with fully CRUD functions on a MySQL Database (using SQL ALchemy) for learning purposes.